Dividend Detective - If You Like dividends, you'll LOVE Dividend Detective

 The portion of a cash distribution that is not taxable must be subtracted from you original purchase price to compute your new cost basis.
 When you sell, some of your gain will be taxed at the lower capital gains rate, but the portion of the gain that results from deductions such as depreciation lowering your basis downwards will be taxed as ordinary income.

-If your MLP is held in a tax-sheltered account such as an IRA, the distributions may be considered unrelated business taxable income (UBTI), and subject to tax.
-However, it will not be taxed as long as the amount of this income and all other sources of UBTI does not exceed $1,000 in any year.
+If your MLP is held in a tax-sheltered account such as an IRA, the portion of the distributions designated as "ordinary income" may be considered unrelated business taxable income (UBTI), and subject to tax.
+However, UBTI is usually a small percentage of total distributions and it will not be taxed as long as the amount of this income and all other sources of UBTI does not exceed $1,000 in any year.

 Unitholder Liability Considerations